Scoring Nim: Scoring Nim with two piles

-\end{proposition} If both piles contain the same number of stones, the optimal move is to take all stones from one pile.
-If the number of stones in the two piles is different, if $-2\leq N\leq 0$, the optimal move follows the greedy strategy, which consists of taking all stones from the larger pile.
-Otherwise, the optimal move follows the Nim-winning strategy by equalizing the number of stones in both piles.
-The proof follows the same approach as in Proposition 4.1 and can be established by induction on the total number of stones, using the recursion formula.
-These results indicate that Scoring Nim with two piles has well-defined strategic properties.
+If both piles contain the same number of stones, the optimal move is to take all stones from one pile.
+When the piles have different sizes and $-2\leq N\leq 0$, the optimal move follows the greedy strategy of taking all stones from the larger pile.
+Otherwise, the optimal move follows the Nim-winning strategy of equalizing the numbers of stones in the two piles.
+The proof follows the same approach as in Proposition \ref{prop3} and can be established by induction on the total number of stones, using the recursion formula.